 - Mice deterrent: Fill a small spray bottle with water, add 15 drops peppermint oil, spray in areas where you see evidence of mice.

 - Allergy Relief: Fill a roller bottle with fractionated coconut oil add 15 drops each-peppermint, lavender, and lemon.
-Apply to temples and bottom of feet daily.
+Apply to temples and the bottom of feet daily.

-- Odor Control: Add a few drops to kitchen, bathroom garbage cans and anywhere else you need to neutralize and mask odors.
+- Odor Control: Add a few drops to the kitchen, bathroom garbage cans and anywhere else you need to neutralize and mask odors.

 - Tick Remover: Place peppermint essential oil on a q-tip press into tick, when it withdraws somewhat, remove.

-- Muscle Aches: Make a rub of peppermint, rosemary, lavender and coconut oil rub gently into sore areas, repeat several times per day.
+- Muscle Aches: Make a rub of peppermint, rosemary, lavender, and coconut oil rub gently into sore areas, repeat several times per day.

 - Cold Sore Medicine: Make a homemade lip treatment to quickly get rid of cold sores.